penpot/penpot/README.md

 ## Why Penpot ##

-Penpot makes design and prototyping accesible to every team in the world.
+Penpot makes design and prototyping accessible to every team in the world.

 ### For cross-domain teams ###
 We have a clear focus on design and code teams and our capabilities reflect exactly that.
 The less hand-off mindset, the more fun for everyone.